Through live briefs and competitive projects, make your mark in an ever-growing creative field.

 The minimum entry requirements for this course are:

-- 3 GCSEs at grade C/4 or above (or equivalent) including English Language and Maths
+- 3 GCSEs at grade C/4 or above (or equivalent) including the English Language

 Fees and Funding